devopsbookmarks/devopsbookmarks.com/CONTRIBUTING.md

       }
     ]
     ```
-* Raise a pull request
+* Raise a pull request and ensure sure tests pass
 * Discuss in the pull request
 * Once its merged, enjoy the satisfaction of contributing.
-Snap-CI will do the rest.
+Travis-CI will do the rest.
-p